All Of Your Most Burning Questions Compiled In One Place

 You are instructed to first call 911, then call the USCCA.
-Immediately upon notifying the USCCA of your self-defense incident, you'll be connected with a USCCA Critical Response Team manager.
+Immediately upon notifying the USCCA of your self-defense incident, you'll be connected with a USCCA Critical Response Team Manager.

 We'll be with you every step of the way to provide:

-Homeowner’s and umbrella policies RARELY specify the coverage of self-defense acts with a firearm.
-For many policyholders, the answer is "no." Most standard home and auto policies contain a liability clause that specifically excludes coverage for injuries or damage caused by an intentional act such as firing a gun, even in self-defense.
+Homeowners and umbrella policies RARELY specify the coverage of self-defense acts with a firearm.
+For many policyholders, the answer is "no." Most standard home and auto policies contain a liability clause that specifically excludes coverage for injuries or damages caused by an intentional act such as firing a gun, even in self-defense.
 Even if the law recognizes your right to defend yourself, insurance companies see it differently, according to the International Risk Management Institute (IRMI).
 Policies often contain an intentional injury exclusion, which defines self-defense as an intentional act and therefore excluded from compensation.